stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 appreciate with terrible keenness the extent of his physical disorganisation.
-Even the familiar olive mark on his hip was gone, while on his chest was a great black mole or cicatrice which had never been there before, and which made Willett wonder whether the youth had ever submitted to any of the "witch markings " reputed to be inflicted at certain unwholesome nocturnal meetings in wild and lonely places.
+Even the familiar olive mark on his hip was gone, while on his chest was a great black mole or cicatrice which had never been there before, and which made Willett wonder whether the youth had ever submitted to any of the _"witch markings"_ reputed to be inflicted at certain unwholesome nocturnal meetings in wild and lonely places.
 The doctor could not keep his mind off a certain transcribed witch-trial record from Salem which Charles had shewn him in the old non-secretive days, and which
-read: "Mr. G. B. on that Nighte putt y  e   Divell his Marke upon Bridget S., Jonathan A., Simon O., Deliverance W., Joseph C., Susan P., Mehitable C., and Deborah
-B. " Ward's face, too, troubled him horribly, till at length he suddenly discovered why he was horrified.
+read: _"Mr. G. B. on that Nighte putt y e Divell his Marke upon Bridget S., Jonathan A., Simon O., Deliverance W., Joseph C., Susan P., Mehitable C., and Deborah B."_ Ward's face, too, troubled him horribly, till at length he suddenly discovered why he was horrified.
 For above the young man's right eye was something which he had never previously noticed--a small scar or pit precisely like that in the crumbled painting of old Joseph Curwen, and perhaps attesting some hideous ritualistic inoculation to which both had submitted at a certain stage of their occult careers.

 While Ward himself was puzzling all the doctors at the hospital a very strict watch was kept on all mail addressed either to him or to Dr. Allen, which Mr. Ward had ordered delivered at the family home.
 Willett had predicted that very little would be found, since any communications of a vital nature would probably have been exchanged by messenger; but in the latter part of March there did come a letter from Prague for Dr. Allen which gave both the doctor and the father deep thought.
 It was in a very crabbed and archaic hand; and though clearly not the effort of a foreigner, shewed almost as singular a departure from modern English as the speech of young Ward himself.
 It read:

+{aside}
 Kleinstrasse 11,
 Altstadt, Prague,
 11th Feby.
 1928.

 Brother in Almousin-Metraton:--

 I this day receiv'd y r mention of what came up from the Salts I sent you.
 It was wrong, and meanes clearly that y<font size=-2> e Headstones had been chang'd when Barnabas gott me the Specimen.
 It is often so, as you must be sensible of from the Thing you gott from y<font size=-2> e Kings Chapell ground in 1769 and what H. gott from Olde Bury'g Point in 1690, that was like to ende him.
 I gott such a Thing in Aegypt 75 yeares gone, from the which came that Scar y e Boy saw on me here in 1924.
 As I told you longe ago, do not calle up That which you can not put downe; either from dead Saltes or out of y e Spheres beyond.
 Have y e Wordes for laying at all times readie, and stopp not to be sure when there is any Doubte of Whom you have.
 Stones are all chang'd now in Nine groundes out of 10.
 You are never sure till you question.
 I this day heard from H., who has had Trouble with the Soldiers.
 He is like to be sorry Transylvania is pass'd from Hungary to Roumania, and wou'd change his Seat if the Castel weren't so fulle of What we Knowe.
 But of this he hath doubtless writ you.
 In my next Send'g there will be Somewhat from a Hill tomb from y e East that will delight you greatly.
 Meanwhile forget not I am desirous of B. F. if you can possibly get him for me.
-You know G. in Philada. better than I. Have him up firste if you will, but doe not use him soe hard he will be Difficult, for I must speake to him in y  e
+You know G. in Philada. better than I. Have him up firste if you will, but doe not use him soe hard he will be Difficult, for I must speake to him in y e End.
-End.

 Yogg-Sothoth Neblod Zin
 Simon O.

-To Mr. J. C. in
+To Mr. J. C. in Providence.

-Providence.
+{/aside}

 Mr. Ward and Dr. Willett paused in utter chaos before this apparent bit of unrelieved insanity.
 Only by degrees did they absorb what it seemed to imply.
 So the absent Dr.
 Allen, and not Charles Ward, had come to be the leading spirit at Pawtuxet?
 That must explain the wild reference and denunciation in the youth's last frantic letter.
-And what of this addressing of the bearded and spectacled stranger as "Mr. J. C. "?
+And what of this addressing of the bearded and spectacled stranger as _"Mr. J. C."_?
 There was no escaping the inference, but there are limits to possible monstrosity.
-Who was "Simon O. "; the old man Ward had visited in Prague four years previously?
+Who was _"Simon O."_; the old man Ward had visited in Prague four years previously?
 Perhaps, but in the centuries behind there had been another Simon O.--Simon Orne, alias Jedediah, of Salem, who vanished in 1771, and whose peculiar handwriting Dr. Willett now unmistakably recognised from the photostatic copies of the Orne formulae which Charles had once shewn him.
 What horrors and mysteries, what contradictions and contraventions of Nature, had come back after a century and a half to harass Old Providence with her clustered spires and domes?

 The father and the old physician, virtually at a loss what to do or think, went to see Charles at the hospital and questioned him as delicately as they could about Dr. Allen, about the Prague visit, and about what he had learned of Simon or Jedediah Orne of Salem.
 To all these inquiries the youth was politely non-committal, merely barking in his hoarse whisper that he had